Passive Fiber Optics

 Recleaving a fiber can be a substitute for cleaning, as it is hard to reliably clean fiber ends.

 For very high-quality fiber surfaces, or when using fibers with large diameter, or when attaching a fiber connector, it may be necessary to apply some polishing procedure after cleaving.
-One may, for example, insert the fiber end into a ferrule (a hollow ceramic, glass or metal tube) and fix it there with a glue.
+One will typically insert the fiber end into a ferrule (a hollow ceramic, glass or metal tube) and fix it there with a glue.
 The fiber is then polished down together with the glass tube, using a special polishing machine.
 This procedure allows one to produce a high-quality surface with an arbitrary well-defined orientation of the fiber surface.
 However, it takes substantially more time than simple cleaving, and of course it is essential to have all details of a polishing machine (e.g., the load force, speed and time) and the polishing agent well adapted to the ferrule and fiber material and size.
 Hand polishing is also possible, but usually leads to inferior results.
+See the article on polishing of fibers for details.

 Polished fiber ends, other than cleaved ends, may have some convex curvature, resulting from the use of a flexible polishing pad.
 Such a “domed surface” facilitates a good contact e.g. between two single-mode fibers in a connector set.